gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy watched the lumpy slick slide by for a second, then reached over and punched his shoulder.
 "For bein' so gloomy," she said firmly.
-"You're a lot more fun when you're all smiley an' such."
+"You're a lot more fun when you're all smiley an' such.
+Look at them—they don't seem t' be bothered."

+She pointed at a trio of seagulls riding the up-and-down of the waves ten meters away.
+As she watched,
+another one joined them,
+then another.
+A flutter of wings behind her made her turn her head just in time to see two more land atop the pilot house.

-The sudden blare of the *Bengal*'s horn made her jump.
+Just as she was about to comment on them, the sudden blare of the *Bengal*'s horn made her jump.
 *What now?* she thought.

 The horn's second blare was punctuated by the staccato chatter of gunfire.